nanoporetech/dorado-docs/docs/basecaller/read_trimming.md

 demultiplex before trimming any adapters and primers, as trimming adapters and primers first may interfere with correct barcode classification.

-The output of `dorado trim` will always be unaligned records, regardless of whether the input is aligned/sorted or not.
+The output of Dorado `trim` will always be unaligned records, regardless of whether the input is aligned/sorted or not.

 ### CLI reference